kannikakabilar/Medium-Projects/README.md

 ## CloudServer
 Cloud Server is a software program designed to synchronize process execution efficiently (simulating a cloud environment).
 The program utilizes CPU scheduling algorithms in a multi-level feedback queue which allows it order processes to execute with the least amount of response and wait time. <br />

+- How it works <br />
+The program uses a PCB struct to store information about the process.
+In order to execute it with the other sets of jobs, a node struct is created to point at the job.
+This node job is then inserted into the ready queue, which is built using a doubly linked list.
+The jobs are inserted into the multi-level feedback queue based on their defined priority.
+When each of theses queues are sent for execution, a thread is created for each job in the queue to execute simultaneously.
+Mutex locks are used to protect the critical section, preventing race conditions while accessing shared resources.
+Once job has completed its cpu time and its execution, it is removed from the queue, if it still hasn't completed its execution, it will re-inserted into the queue with its updated attributes.

 - How to Run
 ```md